North Egmont Roadend

 The visitor centre houses comprehensive displays on the volcanic history and ecology of Egmont National Park along with displays of the European and Maori history of the mountain.
-There is a small café and a retail area where you can buy maps and brochures.
+There is a small café offering coffee and a range of cold drinks and light meals.
+A retail area has maps, brochures and conservation related items for sale.
 DOC staff are available for help with track information and weather updates.

 The nearby viewing platform offers stunning views of the Mountain, surrounding countryside and the Taranaki coast.

 100 metres from the visitors centre is the historic Camphouse, opened in 1892.
 This building was shifted to its present site in 1891 from New Plymouth's Marsland Hill, where it was a military barracks for the local regiment during the 1860 Taranaki Wars.

 The building underwent a major restoration and upgrade in 1999.
 It has been associated with mountain recreation for over 100 years and is the oldest building in any national park in New Zealand.
 The building has a Historic Places Trust category one registration.

 The Camphouse offers basic backpacker accommodation.
 Bookings can be made through the Egmont National Park Visitor Centre.

 Five minutes from the Camphouse on the Holly Hut Track is a monument in memory of Arthur Hamilton Ambury who gave his life in a heroic attempt to save W.E.
 Gourlay who slipped on ice on 3rd June 1918.
 Both died in the fall over the Ambury Bluff.

 Located in Egmont National Park on the northern slopes of Mt Taranaki at the top end of Egmont Road.